AnirudhDas/AniruddhaDas.github.io/iOS/StepsForCreatingCertificatesAndProvisioningProfiles/StepsForCreatingCertificatesAndProvisioningProfiles.md

 3. Create a **.CSR (Certificate Signing Request)** file from your KeyChain.
 The moment we create a CSR, the KeyChain creates a pair of keys; **one public key which is present in the .CSR file** and **one private key, which is stored inside the KeyChain itself**.

 4. Now we need to provide this .CSR file having the public key to Apple, and then Apple generates **two SSL Certificates (Development and Distribution)**.
+You can revoke and recreate these SSL certificates any number of times.

 5. Download this certificates and install into your KeyChain.
 So, now the KeyChain has **a certificate and a private key**, which together is called an **identity**.
 This identity is required to compile the code.
 Without this identity, we can't compile any code.